 I would have study Basics and Discrete Mathematics in parallel and then go for the SICP, trying to get the Mathematics knowledge I still miss along the way.

 Learning Computer Science: What’s Next?

 I will continue to learn the basics of Mathematics and Discrete Mathematics for at least 150 hours:

 - The little I know about it already helped me quite a bit in my daily developer life.

 - I feel (and read) that it’s a foundation for every other field in computer science.

 - I enjoy studying it!
 Again, it’s an essential component to stay motivated.

-In short: a very good experience, underlying a many of my weaknesses but as well teaching me a solid foundations I was missing.
+In short: a very good experience, underlying a many of my weaknesses but as well teaching me solid fundamentals I was missing.

 Keep in mind though: if you expect to be a super wizard programmer by studying computer science, you might be disappointed.
 Computer science is hard to study.
 It has strong theoretical sides and even if I already found some use of it in my daily work, it’s not mind-blowing at all.